Trade Capture Report and Notifications

 - Spread and Leg level messages

-- Change of Firm.
-When the Trading Firm is changed on the transaction, CME STP sends a Cancel Notification to the previous Trading Firm and a New Trade Notification is sent to the new Trading Firm.
+- Change of Trading Firm.
+When the Trading Firm is changed on the transaction, the PM API CME STP sends a Cancel Notification to the previous Trading Firm and a New Trade Notification is sent to the new Trading Firm.
 See the message flow for this function.

 Subscriptions and Queries

-The CME STP supports data retrieval using subscriptions and queries:
+Retrieve The CME STP supports data retrieval using subscriptions and queries.:

 - Queries return trade messages only up to the date and time that the query request was received by the API.

 - continue to send trade messages to the user

 - on an ongoing basis; there is no end date time.